RobertC31/javascript_calculator/README.md

 # javascript_calculator
 This is my first project I'm putting on github
-I'm still fairly new to this
+I'm new to git and github